renfd/samples/README.md

 ### canvas-analytics
 *<p>services/analytics/canvas-analytics</p>*
-A very basic game example showing how you can use analytics in your game, no gam engine used.
+A very basic game example showing how you can use analytics in your game, no game engine used.

 ### phaser-breakout-analytics
 *<p>services/analytics/phaser-breakout-analytics</p>*
-A Phaser game showing how you can use analytics to log various events in your game.
+A Phaser game showing how you can use TGS Analytics to log various events in your game.

 ### phaser-breakout-tgswidget
 *<p>services/tgs-widget/phaser-breakout-tgswidget</p>*